OpenFn/docs/docs/manage-projects/link-to-gh.md

 slug: /link-to-GitHub
 ---

-The version control (GitHub Sync) feature lets users to track and manage changes to their OpenFn projects in GitHub.
+The version control (GitHub Sync) feature lets users track and manage changes to their OpenFn projects in GitHub.
 GitHub Sync enables a 2-way sync between your OpenFn project and your GitHub repository.
 By 2-way sync, we mean that you can **sync changes made to your project on OpenFn to GitHub**, and you can